Giftbit/lightrail-client-java/README.md

 ### Gift Cards

-A Lighrail gift card is a virtual device for issuing gift values.
+A Lightrail gift card is a virtual device for issuing gift values.
 Each gift card has a specific `currency`, a `cardId`, as well as a `code`, which is a unique unguessable alphanumeric character string, usually released to the gift recipient in confidence.
 The recipient of the gift card can present the `code` to redeem the gift value.
 For further explanation of cards and codes see the [Lightrail API documentation](https://www.lightrail.com/docs/).

 #### Balance Check ####
 For checking the balance of a gift code, depending on your use-case, you can call any of the following methods: